artemy-ccrsky/EvilChromeExtensions/README.md

-# EvilChrome 🌐😈
+# EvilChromeExtensions 🌐😈

 Educational Chrome Extensions simulating real-world attacker behavior in the browser.
 Built for **Red Team demos**, **adversary emulation**, and **threat simulation**.

 ---

-## 🔥 What is EvilChrome?
+## 🔥 What is EvilChromeExtensions?

-EvilChrome is a collection of offensive Google Chrome extensions used to demonstrate:
+EvilChromeExtensions is a collection of offensive Google Chrome extensions used to demonstrate:
 - ✅ Post-exploitation persistence in the browser
 - ✅ Credential/session theft (via cookies, forms, clipboard)
-- ✅ UI manipulation and phishing
+- ✅ UI manipulation
 - ✅ Keylogging and exfiltration
 - ✅ Threat modeling of real-world malicious extensions